iamkirankumaryadav/GenAI/README.md

 **The Competitive Loop:**

 1. **The Generator Makes a Guess:**
-- The generator starts creating new data samples based on its given training dataset.
+- The generator starts creating new data samples based on the training dataset it has been given.

 2. **The Discriminator Judges:**
 - The discriminator receives both real data (from the training dataset) and the generated data from the generator.